 Day 1: Depart U.S. for Athens, Greece

-Day 3: Athens On this morning’s tour we visit the city’s most important sites, including the 5th-century Acropolis and Parthenon; and the renowned Acropolis Museum.
+Day 3: Athens On this morning’s tour we visit the city’s most important sites, including the 5th-century Acropolis and Parthenon, and the renowned Acropolis Museum.
 We also take a walking tour of Hadrian Street and the Plaka district.
-This afternoon we visit the National Archaeological Museum, home to the world’s most significant collection of Greek artifacts.
-Tonight we enjoy a welcome dinner.
+Then the afternoon is at leisure for independent exploration; ancient sights, monuments, and museums abound.
+Tonight we enjoy a welcome dinner at a local restaurant.
 B,D

 Day 4: Delphi Today’s excursion takes us to central Greece to explore Delphi, one of the most beautiful and celebrated ancient sites.
 Nestled between twin cliffs on a slope of Mount Parnassus and spilling out onto the Sacred Plain, Delphi is where the oracle representing the revered god Apollo presided over the ancient world.
 We see the ruins of the Sanctuary of Apollo; walk the marble Sacred Way; and climb to the 4th-century BCE theater still in use today.
 We also visit Delphi’s museum that houses the bronze “Charioteer,” one of antiquity’s greatest statues.
 After lunch in a local restaurant, we return to Athens late afternoon.
 B,L